Safe, sustainable and simple to install: Innox Park choose Solareye80 ground lighting.

 Parks and open spaces provide an abundance of leisure and recreational opportunities while also benefiting people’s physical and mental health.

-The park which is managed by Bath and North East Somerset (BANES) Council and positioned between two housing areas, has a footpath running between the two.
-The council selected Lakeside Group’s solareye®80 to highlight the existing unbound pathway and guide people to move safely around at night.
+The park is situated between two areas of housing with a footpath connecting the two.
+The council wanted to highlight the unbound pathway and guide people safely around at night.

 BANES Council were looking to source economic lighting along the footpath, but in the absence of a budget to pay for the ongoing maintenance and running costs, conventional street lighting wasn’t an option.